 - Artichokes.
 The season for the artichokes (carciofi) is starting so if you find them on the menu, go for it.
 You will see them in many preparations, but they are very famous as starters in the two versions “alla romana” stewed and “alla giudia” deep-fried.

 - Puntarelle.
-A crunchy side dish Romans love that in February is in full season, puntarelle is usually served in a tangy anchovies and vinegar sauce.
+A crunchy side dish Romans love that in February is in full season, puntarelle is usually served in tangy anchovies and vinegar sauce.

 - Spaghetti carbonara.
 Another famous pasta dish in Rome, carbonara is made with eggs and guanciale (cured pork cheek), so perfect for a cold day.
+Check out our guide to the restaurants with the best carbonara in Rome.

 - Tonnarelli cacio e pepe.
 Rich in cheese and seasoned with a generous sprinkle of black pepper, tonnarelli cacio e pepe is another famous pasta in Rome that gets you up and running in the cold.